• Skip to primary navigation

 I used fresh mango pulp in this recipe, making sure to use sweet, ripe ones.
 Remove the pulp from 2 ripe mangoes.
 Then blend in a blender to make it smooth.
 If the mangoes have a lot of fibers, then strain the blended fruit to get rid of them.

 In India, Kesar or Alphonso mangoes work great for shrikhand.
-In the US, I have tried using Ataulfo Mangoes, and they work really well.
+I have tried using Ataulfo Mangoes in the US, and they work well.

-If mangoes are not in season, store bought mango puree works great too - you can enjoy this dessert year round!
-Buying the puree makes the recipe even easier, as all is left to do is mix the ingredients.
+If mangoes are not in season, store-bought mango puree works great too – you can enjoy this dessert year-round!
+Buying the puree makes the recipe even easier, as all that is left to do is mix the ingredients.

 Closeup of mango amrakhand (shrikhand dessert) in 2 bowls garnished with saffron on a decorated plate